palmagro/gg2vec/README.md

 from composite_experiment import *

 cine = gg2vec("cine",7474,"neo4j","******","name",400000,200,6,"normal",[],1)
-#n2v = gg2vec(bd_name,bd_port,bd_username,bd_password,label,num_sentences,num_dim,windows_size,mode,traversals,num_iterations)
+#gg2vec(bd_name,bd_port,bd_username,bd_password,label,num_sentences,num_dim,windows_size,mode,traversals,num_iterations)
 ```

-Generates a num_dim dimension embedding representation of the Neo4j Database located in bd_url.
-This method trains a neural network with pairs word-context (w,C) where w is a node and C is a window of his context (properties and neighbours).
-The last parameter "mode" can be "normal" or "degree".
+Generates a num_dim dimension embedding representation of the indicated Neo4j Database.
+This method trains a CBOW neural network with pairs word-context (w,C) where w is a node and C is a window of his context (properties and neighbours).
+The parameter "mode" can be "normal" or "degree".
 Normal mode generates random (w,C) pairs.
 Degree mode generates (w,C) where the probability to generate a pair (w,C) is proportionally to degree of node w.

-The library offers some tools to analyze a Neo4j DB using Deep Learning.
+The library offers some tools to visualize a Neo4j DB embedding.

 n2v.all_figure()